michalmar/azure-labs/HOL07-AML-R/02-use-plain-R.md

 ## PREREQUISITIES

 - Azure Subscription
-- Data Science Virtual Machine (Linux/Windows)
+- Data Science Virtual Machine (Linux/Windows) - see [01-dsvm-lab](./01-dsvm-lab.md) for instruction on how to set up

 ## Setup